aestellwag/plugin-supervisor-barge-coach/README.md

 As of the Version 2 Update to the plugin, there has been an addition of the Coach Status Panel to the Agent's UI.
 This UI change can be enabled/disabled by the below button (as of Version 2.1 of this plugin)
 ![Plugin Demo](https://github.com/aestellwag/plugin-supervisor-barge-coach/blob/main/Supervisor-Barge-Coach-Plugin-3.gif)

-As of the Version 2.1 Update to the plugin, there has been an addition of the Private toggle to the Supervisor's UI.
-Normal mode means the agent will see who is coaching them, Private mode means that the agent will not see who is coaching them
+As of the Version 2.1 Update to the plugin, there is a private toggle to enable/disable the agent's ability to see who is coaching them
 ![Plugin Demo](https://github.com/aestellwag/plugin-supervisor-barge-coach/blob/main/Supervisor-Barge-Coach-Plugin-4.gif)

 ## Pre-req